mysugarape/quansheng-uv-k5-mod-collection/README.md

 Any information for the firmwares are located in the folder.
 Thanks to all the people which put effort in it !

-EGZUMER Firmware
+- EGZUMER Firmware
 <br>

-PHDLEE Firmware
+- PHDLEE Firmware
 <br>

-UV MOD KITCHEN
+- UV MOD KITCHEN
+<br<

+Any other useful informarions about thie radio, i will add here !